d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 we stick with images as our running example.

-## The Cross-Correlation Operator
+## The Cross Correlation Operation

-Recall that strictly speaking, *convolutional* layers are a (slight) misnomer, since the operations they express are more accurately described as cross correlations.
+Recall :numref:`subsec_convolutions` that strictly speaking, convolutional layers are a  misnomer, since the operations they express are more accurately described as cross correlations.
 In a convolutional layer, an input array and a *correlation kernel* array are combined